Living sustainably: What is the greenest city in the UK?

-Question is though, which city is leading the way?
+The question is though, which city is leading the way?
 And how can living in a green highly city benefit you?
-Discover the UK’s top 15 below, or use the menu to skip straight to number one.

 Sustainability is the ultimate goal of a green city.
 Green cities are areas that are heavily urbanised and take a eco-friendly approach to living.
 This could be encouraging people to cycle to work or to simply reuse their plastic bags.

 As you'd expect, green cities come with a whole host of benefits.
-Here’s three…
+Here are three…

 Great ways to reduce this include…

-• Cycling – Not only is cycling great exercise, but it's also a effective way to combat co2.
+Not only is cycling great exercise, but it's also an effective way to combat co2.
 At present in the UK, the government's ‘Fix your bike scheme’ has been put in place to encourage those with a broken or damaged bike to get it repaired and take up cycling.
 With £50 to cover your repairs there really is no excuse.

 Clean & Tidy